Super Soco: International markets

 The Super Soco range of motorcycles are sold in China and across a range of international markets, however the brand has gained most traction in European markets.

 In the United Kingdom the Super Soco CPX was the most popular electric scooter in 2021, with the Super Soco brand accounting for roughly one-third of electric powered two-wheeler registrations that year.

 In France in 2020, Super Soco overtook Niu to become the most popular electric motorcycle brand overall that year, largely on the back of the popularity of the Super Soco TC model.

 The Spanish MotoGP former champion Jorge Lorenzo was appointed as a brand ambassador in 2020.

-In September 2021, Super Soco launched the Super Soco CT Maxi scooter.
+In September 2021, Super Soco launched the Super Soco TC Max electric motorcycle.

-In December 2022, Super Soco products, CPx and NewTS were launched in India by FortunEV, the group company of Future Motor Corporation of the Vmoto brand.
+In December 2022, Super Soco products, CPx and New TSx were launched in India by FortunEV, the group company of Future Motor Corporation of the Vmoto brand.

 Carbon emissions

 An investigation into motorcycle CO2 emissions by the UK moto website Visordown determined that the electric models of Super Soco produced 7.5 grams of CO2 per kilometre, compared to 49 grams per kilometre for the conventional Honda PCX scooter.